An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Evaluation

 In this section, we show the end-to-end accuracy, robustness, speedup, and latency of our QRMark on all benchmarks with various settings on a single GPU.
 It is important to note that QRMark uses Stable Signature as the primary baseline.
 The additional benchmark serves to validate the effectiveness of our algorithmic and system optimizations.

-{\bf Experiments on Stable Signature:} The comparison of the accuracy of the QRMark and the benchmarks is shown in \tabref{tab:overall_accuracy}.
-Note that the distortion averages reported in the table correspond to the mean bit accuracy under the set of attacks evaluated in the respective benchmark papers.
-For Stable Signature, the considered attacks includes: \texttt{crop}, \texttt{resize}, \texttt{jpeg}, \texttt{brightness}, \texttt{contrast}, \texttt{saturation}, \texttt{sharpness}, and \texttt{overlay\_text} (full descriptions on those attacks could be found in \tabref{tab:qrmark_operation}).
-Except for the case of tile size $=16$, where QRMark exhibits relatively lower bit accuracy and average bit accuracy under different distortions, QRMark achieves nearly identical accuracy to the original Stable Signature framework at tile sizes $32$, $48$, $64$, and $80$ and steadily approaches its robustness performance.
+{\bf Experiments on Stable Signature:} Note that the distortion averages reported in the table correspond to the mean bit accuracy under the set of attacks evaluated in the respective benchmark papers.
+For Stable Signature, the considered attacks include \texttt{crop}, \texttt{resize}, \texttt{jpeg}, \texttt{brightness}, \texttt{contrast}, \texttt{saturation}, \texttt{sharpness}, and \texttt{overlay\_text} (full descriptions of these attacks are provided in \tabref{tab:qrmark_operation}).
+We adopt this collection because it represents the core set of robustness perturbations used in Stable Signature and related watermarking papers, and therefore provides a representative and comparable evaluation protocol.
+Importantly, the type of attack does not affect the overall efficiency of the detection pipeline, as all images pass through the same tiling, decoding, and post-processing steps regardless of the applied distortion.
+Except for the case of tile size $16$, where QRMark exhibits relatively lower bit accuracy, QRMark achieves nearly identical accuracy to the original Stable Signature framework at tile sizes $32$, $48$, $64$, and $80$, and steadily approaches its robustness performance.
+We use a tile size of $16$ for demonstration and ablation, but such small tiles are uncommon in real deployments; larger tiles (e.g., $64$) provide substantially higher embedding capacity for the 48-bit message and therefore yield near-lossless robustness and better runtime efficiency.